suffragette city: versace, emporio armani, and diesel unite in milan

-“Everything we’ve achieved can finish tomorrow,” Donatella Versace said on a Friday of autumn/winter 17 shows in Milan where fashion was about unity.
+“Everything we’ve achieved can finish tomorrow,” Donatella Versace said on a Friday of fall/winter 17 shows in Milan where fashion was about unity.

 versace autumn/winter 17